Silent Hill: Silent Hill (1999)

 The first installment in the series follows Harry Mason as he searches for his missing adopted daughter in the mysterious Maine town of Silent Hill.
 Stumbling upon a cult conducting a ritual to revive a deity it worships, Harry discovers his daughter's true origin.
-Multiple game endings are possible, depending on the in-game actions taken by the player.
+Multiple game endings are possible depending on the in-game actions taken by the player.
 The game was released in 1999 for the PlayStation.
-In 2009, it became available for download from the European PlayStation Network store for the PlayStation 3 and the PlayStation Portable, and later, in the same year, from the North American PlayStation Network store.
+In 2009, it became available for download from the European PlayStation Network store for the PlayStation 3 and the PlayStation Portable, and later that year from the North American PlayStation Network store.

 Silent Hill 2 (2001)

-The second installment in the series follows James Sunderland as he searches for his deceased wife in Silent Hill after receiving a letter from her, informing him that she is waiting for him there.
+The second installment in the series follows James Sunderland as he searches for his deceased wife Mary in Silent Hill after receiving a letter supposedly from her, informing him that she is waiting for him there.
 After searching and exploring the mysterious town, he ultimately realizes the true nature of her death.
 The game was released in September 2001 for the PlayStation 2.
 An extended version of the game was released for the Xbox in December of the same year as Silent Hill 2: Restless Dreams in North America and Silent Hill 2: Inner Fears in Europe, and for the PlayStation 2 in 2003 as Silent Hill 2: Director's Cut, with a port of Director's Cut to Microsoft Windows released in February 2003.

 Silent Hill 3 (2003)

 The third installment in the series follows a teenage girl named Heather as she becomes caught in a conflict within Silent Hill's cult and discovers her true origin.
 It was released in May 2003 for the PlayStation 2, with a port to Microsoft Windows released in October of the same year.
-Silent Hill 3 is a direct sequel to the first installment in the series.
+It is a direct sequel to the first game.

 Silent Hill 4: The Room (2004)

 The fourth installment in the series follows Henry Townshend, who finds himself locked in his apartment as strange phenomena begin to unfold around him and the other residents of the building.
-It was released in 2004 for the PlayStation 2, Xbox, and Microsoft Windows, and it also marked the end of Team Silent's contributions to the series.
+It was released in 2004 for the PlayStation 2, Xbox, and Microsoft Windows, and marked the end of Team Silent's work on the series.

 Silent Hill: Origins (2007)

-The fifth installment in the series is a prequel to Silent Hill that follows trucker Travis Grady, who becomes trapped in Silent Hill after rescuing a girl from a burning house.
-During his quest to discover the fate of the burned girl, he encounters characters from the first game and is forced to face his own past.
-It was developed by Climax Studios and released in 2007 for the PlayStation Portable, with a port for the PlayStation 2 released in 2008.
+The fifth installment in the series is a prequel to the first game and follows trucker Travis Grady, who becomes trapped in Silent Hill after rescuing a girl from a burning house.
+During his quest to discover the fate of the girl, he encounters characters from the first game and is forced to face his own past.
+It was developed by British company Climax Studios and released in 2007 for the PlayStation Portable, with a port for the PlayStation 2 released in 2008.
 This was also the first Silent Hill title developed outside Japan.
 It is known as Silent Hill Zero in Japan.